Hannah Hampton: Early life and career

+During her time at Stoke, Hampton switched from forward to goalkeeper.
+As part of the "Where Greatness Is Made" campaign, a plaque honouring Hampton was installed at Stoke City.

 Club career

 Birmingham City

-In 2016, Hampton was recruited for the Birmingham City Centre of Excellence by then-Academy Director Marc Skinner who would later be appointed first-team manager.
+In 2016, Hampton was recruited for the Birmingham City Centre of Excellence by then-Academy Director Marc Skinner, who would later be appointed first-team manager.
 On 5 November 2017, Skinner called Hampton up for her senior debut in a League Cup group game against Doncaster Belles.
-After making a string of first team appearances, Hampton signed her first professional contract with the club on 5 December 2018.
+After making a string of first-team appearances, Hampton signed her first professional contract with the club on 5 December 2018.

-In 2018, after the departure of veteran first-choice keeper Ann-Katrin Berger, Hampton saw an increase in playing opportunities, starting 12 of the 20 WSL matches during the 2018–19 season as the Blues conceded a joint-third low 17 league goals.
-She was subsequently named the club's Young Player of the Season at Birmingham's end of season awards in May 2019.
+In 2018, veteran first-choice keeper Ann-Katrin Berger left the club, and Hampton played more, starting 12 of the 20 WSL matches during the 2018–19 season as the Blues conceded a joint-third low 17 league goals.
+She was named the club's Young Player of the Season at Birmingham's end of season awards in May 2019.

 Hampton signed a new contract for Birmingham City on 5 September 2019, extending her deal until June 2021.
 She played 34 of the 35 WSL games in the next two seasons, keeping 6 clean sheets with a 66.5% save percentage.
-On 26 June 2021, it was announced Hampton would be leaving Birmingham upon the expiry of her contract at the end of the month.
+Hampton left Birmingham upon the expiry of her contract at the end of the month.